 If they had of said, ‘your posts don’t tell me you are a gamer.’
 I would have known to promote my gaming content, post screenshots from games I played, share posts about gaming from other pages.

 For instance, this person told me a light threw off the white balance.
 Didn’t explain to me what a white balance is.
-They gave feedback as I am a professional in the film industry and not as if I am a noob who doesn’t know anything about filming and tell me what caused the white balance issues and how to avoid it.
+They gave feedback as I am a professional in the film industry and not as if I am a noob who doesn’t know anything about filming and tell me what caused the white balance issues and how to avoid them.

 When I first started my Aaliyah Holt channel.
 This person tells me how long my vlogs should be.
 Saying my video should be under 8 mins.
 The video was about a minute or so over.
-They are seriously crying over 1 MINUTE.

-As of now, YT added a feature if you put time stamps in your description box it breaks the watch bar line into sections so you can pick what you want.
+As of now, YT added a feature if you put timestamps in your description box it breaks the watch bar line into sections so you can pick what you want.
 I will start adding this in my videos.

 If you’re going to give feedback to me, don’t just say ‘your thumbnails need work,’ actually tell me some tricks that I can add to my thumbs.